jayzes/cucumber-api-steps/README.md

 ## Dependencies

 Requires [Cucumber](https://github.com/aslakhellesoy/cucumber) (obviously).
-Also makes use JSONPath for setting criteria against JSON responses.
+Also makes use of [JSONPath](https://github.com/joshbuddy/jsonpath) for setting criteria against JSON responses.
 See the gemspec for more info.

 ## Installation